hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-proxy-node.md

 		bash -x tripleo/tripleo-incubator/scripts/hp_ced_installer.sh --skip-install-seed --skip-install-undercloud 2>&1 | tee update.log

-	The cloud updates with the new nodes on successful operation
+	The cloud updates with the new nodes on successful operation.

 ##Add disk to account and container ring